-Northeast Iowa Community College supports a thorough assessment of each student's formal and informal training and experience and awards academic credit for collegelevel knowledge and skills a student has gained outside of the classroom including employment, military training/service, travel, and hobbies.
-The various ways student may earn academic credit are listed below.
+Northeast Iowa Community College (NICC) has made a commitment to student learning and assessment and supports the granting of credit for prior learning in accordance with the Council on Adult and Experiential Learning (CAEL) Standards of Assessment.
+CAEL supports a thorough assessment of each student's formal and informal prior training and experience and awards academic credit for college-level knowledge and skills a student has gained outside of the classroom, including employment/work experience, professional certification, non-credit courses, military training/service, volunteer and civic activities, travel and hobbies.